JetBrains/teamcity-documentation/topics/typed-parameters.md

 ### In the Default Properties File

 This method allows you to declare parameters available only for those build configurations that share the same VCS root.
-Parameters defined this way are not visible in the TeamCity UI and passed directly to the build process.
+Parameters defined this way are not visible in the TeamCity UI and are passed directly to the build process.

 1. Create a text file with the `teamcity.default.properties` name.
 2. Populate it with parameters in the `system.<name>=<value>` or `env.<name>=<value>` format.
 For example, `env.CATALINA_HOME=C:\tomcat_6.0.13`.
-3. Check in this file to the root directory of the target repository.
+3. Push this file to the root directory of the target repository.
-4. Set up required [checkout settings](configuring-vcs-settings.md#Configure+Checkout+Rules) and ensure the file is checked out to the [](build-working-directory.md).
+4. Set up required [checkout settings](configuring-vcs-settings.md#Configure+Checkout+Rules) and ensure the file checks out to the [](build-working-directory.md).

-If needed, you can modify the name and the path to the properties file via the `teamcity.default.properties` parameter of a build configuration.
+You can modify the name and path to the properties file via the `teamcity.default.properties` parameter of a build configuration.

 ## Parameter Specifications